Kargil district: Climate

 Kargil district is situated in the deep south-western part of the Himalayas, giving it a cool, temperate climate.
 Summers are warm with cool nights, while winters are long and cold with temperatures often dropping to −15 C with recorded temperatures of −60 C in the tiny town of Dras, situated 56 km from Kargil town.
 The Zanskar Valley is colder.
 Kargil district is spread over 14086 km2.
 The Suru River flows through the district.

 The climate is cold and temperate.
 The average annual temperature in Kargil is 8.6 °C. About 318 mm of precipitation falls annually.
 The driest month is November with 6 mm.
 Most precipitation falls in March, with an average of 82 mm.
 The warmest month of the year is July with an average temperature of 23.3 °C. In January, the average temperature is −8.8 °C. It is the lowest average temperature of the whole year.
 The difference in precipitation between the driest month and the wettest month is 76 mm.
 The average temperatures vary during the year by 32.1 °C.

+Fog and clouds during Spring in Kargil, Ladakh.